crypto101/book/src/exclusive-or.rst

    0 \xor 1 = 1 & 1 \xor 1 = 0
    \end{array}

-There are a few useful arithmetic tricks we can derive from that.
+A few useful arithmetic tricks can be derived from this.

 #.
 You can apply XOR in any order:
    :math:`a \xor (b \xor c) = (a \xor b) \xor c`